WMP Lab Symposium 2019

 |Renata Callipo Fujii, M.A.

 Renata is a PhD student at the Federal University of Rio Grande do Norte (UFRN/RN) in Natal, Brazil.
-She is currently investigating how to strengthen executive functions of children living in extreme poverty in Natal using targeted classroom-based computerized interventions.
+She is investigating how to strengthen executive functions of children living in extreme poverty in Natal using targeted classroom-based computerized interventions.
+Renata is currently a visiting graduate student at Yale University.

 |Martin Buschkuehl, Ph.D.